 Ground Chicken Breast - is the easiest to use in this recipe because it cooks quickly.
 You can also use shredded chicken breasts or rotisserie chicken from your local grocery store.

-Pepper jack cheese is similar to mozzarella in texture and melts nicely in this recipe.
-Other kinds of cheese that can be used in this recipe are cheddar, mozzarella or monterey jack cheese.
+Pepper jack cheese - is similar to mozzarella in texture and melts nicely in this recipe.
+Other kinds of cheese that can be used in this recipe are cheddar cheese, mozzarella cheese, provolone cheese or Monterey jack cheese.

 Pizza dough - I use homemade pizza dough to make this recipe.
 You can use dough from your favorite pizza spot or refrigerated pizza or Italian bread dough as well.
 Here is my homemade whole wheat pizza dough recipe.

 Make-Ahead Stromboli Instructions

 This chicken stromboli recipe can easily be made ahead of time and stored in the refrigerator for one day.